seejohnrun/redis-repeater/README.md

 In config.yml, if you include `maintain_count:true`, counts will be maintained for the number of repeated items in queues named: `redis-repeater:#{queue_name}:count`

+### **Note on 0.2.0**

+Version `0.2.0` is a rewrite, and there are large changes to the configuration format.
+Please check your configs before upgrading.

 ### Dependencies

 * Event Machine